CocoIndex Plus installation

 cocoindex-plus

-Use uv
+Using uv

-Add these to your pyproject.toml file:
+Add this to your pyproject.toml:

 [tool.uv.sources]